Living Here

 -

-Works to upgrade the sewer rising main are anticipated to start in late January 2025, site conditions and weather permitting.
+Works to upgrade the sewer rising main will occur until June 2025, site conditions and weather permitting.

 The existing 370m long sewer rising main pipeline, constructed in 1976, is located along the eastern side of Millennium Esplanade, Tannum Sands.